mrhillsman/opclab/README.md

 # WIP (DRAFT STATUS)
-<span style="color: red"> Currently there is an issue upstream that if you reboot
-any node with containers the containers will come back without IP addresses.
+# Currently there is an issue upstream that if you reboot any node with containers the containers will come back without IP addresses.
 The issue appears to be that lxc-net is masked by systemd by default.
-Running - lxc-system-manage system-rebuild - resolves it.</span>
+Running - lxc-system-manage system-rebuild - resolves it.

 [![Stories in Ready](https://badge.waffle.io/mrhillsman/opclab.svg?label=ready&title=Ready)](http://waffle.io/mrhillsman/opclab)